Senate to amend laws infringing on women’s rights - Vanguard News

 Senate’s resolution was hinged on the adoption of a motion on the 2021 International Women’s Day with the theme: “Women in Leadership: Achieving an equal future in a COVID-l9 world #Choose To Challenge”.

-The motion was sponsored by Senator Betty Apiafi (PDP-Rivers) and co-sponsored by seven other Senators.
+The motion was sponsored by Sen. Betty Apiafi (PDP-Rivers) and co-sponsored by seven other Senators.

-Apiafi rising under Order 42 and 52 of the Senate Standing Rules, said the International Women’s Day celebrated on March 8, was a day set aside globally to celebrate the social, economic, cultural and political achievements of women.
+Apiafi rising under Order 42 and 52 of the Senate Standing Rules, said the International Women’s Day celebrated on the March 8 ,was a day set aside globally to celebrate the social, economic, cultural and political achievements of women.

+READ ALSO: Reps, NMA, PSN, others back proposed Jos Orthopaedic hospital, medical centre

 According to her, gender parity is a statistical measure that compares women and men through their income, education, and work hours among other points.